-Information needed to use the device and a glossary of symbols that may appear on the product labeling and the meaning of the symbols are made available in electronic form; current and previous versions can be downloaded in electronic form at ifu.icotec-medical.com (code = REF) or can be requested by email or phone from icotec.
+Information needed to use the device and a glossary of symbols that may appear on the product labeling are made available in electronic form; current and previous versions can be downloaded in electronic form at ifu.icotec-medical.com (code = [REF]) or can be requested by email or phone from icotec.
 On request, icotec will provide a paper version within seven calendar days at no charge.

-The electronic versions can be viewed with a freely available PDF reader (e.g., Adobe Acrobat Reader, which can be downloaded at www.adobe.com).
+The electronic versions can be viewed with a freely available PDF reader (e.g., Adobe Acrobat Reader, which can be downloaded www.adobe.com).